Design Pickle Review: An In-Depth Look at Unlimited Graphic Design Services

 I've used Design Pickle to create a few logos for me.
 For example, below is the logo for my new AMZ Image plugin, thanks to Design Pickle.

 I've used Design Pickle a number of times to take my raw Amazon product images and make them look nice.
 This might be added graphics and descriptions to the images to callout features.
 Or it might be to just enhance the photos in some way.

-You can also use Design Pickle to do ebook covers, software boxes and more.
-Here's a recent example of product image for my WordPress Plugin.
+You can also use Design Pickle to do ebook covers, software boxes, and more.
+Here's a recent example of a product image for my WordPress Plugin.

 We use design pickle all the time to design nice looking Facebook ads for us.